alex-B-Ly/recipes/README.md

 # Recipes App

-An app to store recipes
+A basic local app to store recipes.
+Work in progress.